 Some people recommend tea tree oil although my piercer was pretty adamant that you shouldn't use anything like this or be too overly attentive to the healing piercing in general, as it can just cause more damage.

 This is a result of an overgrowth of blood vessels (either from the piercing trauma or being knocked) which produces a "small reddish violaceous or brownish black lesion that bleeds easily."
 Delightful.

 Treatment is the same as with keloids, essentially; leave it alone and fingers crossed it should go down by itself.
 Some people do recommend cold salt water presses, chamomile teabags, tea tree oil etc, but realistically, not being fiddled with should do the job.

 This kind of bump is an infection.
 It's the nose piercing version of a spot and is probably a bit sore.

 Can I pop my nose piercing bump?

-Let's be clear here: The number one piece of advice we're giving you is to leave the bump alone and not to fiddle with it too much (I know it's hard, SO HARD).
+Let's be clear here: The number one piece of advice we're giving you is to leave the bump alone and not to fiddle with it too much (I know it's hard).
 If you feel you must do something, try salt water hot compresses or chamomile teabags but really, it's mainly about having patience.
 You've put your skin through trauma and it's going to take its sweet time to heal.
-If you are really concerned, or in lots of pain, go and see your piercer who will, 1,000%, know exactly what to do.
+If you are really concerned, or in lots of pain, go and see your piercer who will, know exactly what to do.